drekka/DayType/README.md

 # Property wrappers

 `Day`'s internal value isn't something that external APIs are typically aware of.
-So to support the typical range of values that external APIs tend to use, `DayType` provides a range of property wrappers that can handle the processing.
-Each of which provide the relevant `Codable` support for reading `Day` values from JSON and other sources.
+So to support the typical values that external APIs tend to use `DayType` provides a variety of property wrappers implementing `Codable` to automatically handle the conversions.

-_Note: All of these wrappers support both `Day` and `Day?` properties through the use of the `DayCoable` protocol which is applied to both._
+_Note: All of these wrappers support both `Day` and `Day?` properties through the use of the `DayCodable` protocol which is applied to both.
+Technically this protocol could be added to other types to make then covertable to `Day`._

 ## @EpochDay

-Reads and writes `Day` types as epoch integers.
+Converts [epoch timestamps](https://www.epochconverter.com) to `Day`.
 For example the JSON data structure:

 ```json
 {